 Throughout the tarantula’s history, it’s been moved from genus to genus.
 In 1939 the spider was moved to the newly created Delopelma genus and in 1997 it was moved again to the Chromatopelma genus.

-The greenbottle blue tarantula is a fast spider with a blue-green carapace and metallic blue legs.
-In addition, they’re also quite active compared to most other species.
-Because of their beautiful coloration and high activity levels, they’re very loved among hobbyists.
+The greenbottle blue tarantula is a stunning spider with a blue-green carapace and metallic blue legs.
+They’re among the most brightly colored of all the tarantula species which has made them very loved among hobbyists.

 The greenbottle blue grows quite fast and fully grown it’s considered a medium-sized tarantula.
 Their fully grown body length is about 2.75 inches while their leg span is around 4 to 6.25 inches.

 GreenBottle Blues are typically not very aggressive and do not have a tendency to bite.
 If you do get bitten, it’s not a huge deal.
 They do have venom, but this will cause slight irritation at worst and is not threatening to humans.

 Rather than their venom, you should be more worried about their urticating hairs.
 Like all New World Species, this tarantula has urticating hairs that they can kick when they feel threatened or disturbed.

 The Greenbottle Blue is okay as a species for beginners but whether it’s right for you depends on what you want to get out of owning a pet tarantula.
 If you just want to look at it, then this species is an amazing choice.
 Unlike some other species, they’re very active and spend a lot of time roaming around their enclosure.
 They spend a lot of their time out in the open giving you ample time to observe them.

 However, if you’re a beginner enthusiast and want one that you can handle and hold, they might not be the ideal choice.
 They’re quite skittish and can be easily scared.
 When they get scared they can kick their urticating hairs, which can be very painful, and they will often retreat into their hide.